Please refresh as revisions made.

 for a major weld consumable manufacturer to recommend one of their so called "unique,

-good or bad weld consumables" for a large account so other weld consumable
+good or bad weld consumables" for a large account so that other weld consumable

 companies can not offer a lower cost or competitive alternative.